The Architect’s Regimen: An Analysis of the OOP-SOLID-DDD Trajectory for Mastering Software Complexity

 - Mailboxes: Each actor has a “mailbox,” which is a queue for incoming messages.

 - Sequential Processing: A crucial guarantee of the model is that each actor processes the messages in its mailbox one at a time, sequentially.
-This means that within a single actor, there are no concurrency concerns.33
+This means that within a single actor, there are no concurrency concerns39.

 This model elegantly solves the problem of shared mutable state.
 Since an actor’s state is completely private and can only be modified by the actor itself in response to a message, and since it only processes one message at a time, there is no possibility of race conditions within the actor.
-All concurrency is managed at the level of the system, through the asynchronous interaction of many actors.33
+All concurrency is managed at the level of the system, through the asynchronous interaction of many actors39.

 Contrast with Traditional OOP Concurrency

-While actors can be seen as a form of object, the Actor Model imposes stricter rules that make it fundamentally different from traditional OOP concurrency.32 In a typical multi-threaded OOP environment, multiple threads can attempt to call methods on the same object simultaneously.
+While actors can be seen as a form of object, the Actor Model imposes stricter rules that make it fundamentally different from traditional OOP concurrency36.
+In a typical multi-threaded OOP environment, multiple threads can attempt to call methods on the same object simultaneously.
 If that object has mutable state, the developer is responsible for protecting it with complex and error-prone synchronization mechanisms like locks, mutexes, or semaphores.
 The Actor Model abstracts this complexity away.
 There are no locks because there is no shared memory.
-The model is an excellent fit for building highly scalable, fault-tolerant, and distributed systems, such as those found in telecommunications (Erlang/OTP) or high-throughput web services (Akka).33
+The model is an excellent fit for building highly scalable, fault-tolerant, and distributed systems, such as those found in telecommunications (Erlang/OTP) or high-throughput web services (Akka)39.

 2.4 A Comparative Synthesis